hsutter/cppfront/docs/cpp2/metafunctions.md

         data = args[1];
     }

-    //  regex.match requires matches to start at the beginning the target string result := m.regex.match(data);
+    //  regex.match requires matches to match the entire string, from start to end result := m.regex.match(data);
     if result.matched {
         //  We found a match; reverse the order of the substrings